jarecoo/practice/notes.md

 Top 3

 # Top 3 Important Things to Me
 This is what I think is specifically, concretely important, what gets me up in the morning.
-Below this part is a broader, eclectic section on personal paradigm (why what’s important to me is important), as well as principles I think are important for living.
+Below this part is a broader, eclectic section on personal paradigm (why what’s important to me is important), as well as principles I think are important for living. “’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
+What matters is whether it makes your life better, whether it makes you better.”
+TDS p.253

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)